 Answering the phone and responding to enquires.

-If you have steps 1-4 sorted and in a good place then it’s probably safe to assume the phone is going to ring.
-At the beginning you will be able to answer, but do you feel comfortable answering the phone in a pupil’s lesson?
+If you have steps 1-4 sorted and in a good place, then it’s probably safe to assume the phone is going to ring.
+At the beginning you will be able to answer, but do you feel comfortable answering the phone during a pupil’s lesson?
 Remember, if you don’t answer the phone, the pupil who has called you may call someone else.
-2 hours later you can call them back, but the chances they don’t answer or they have already booked in with someone else is going to be quite high.
+2 hours later you can call them back, but the chance that they don’t answer or have already booked in with someone else is going to be quite high.

 Can you afford a receptionist?
 Can you afford a virtual operator that answers the phone for you and gives out basic information?
 Will that virtual operator care as much as you when they are answering the phone to possibly 50 different businesses in one day?

-When you qualify the most obvious thing to do is join the school you was training with.
-If it’s a large national establishment then they have possibly already warmed you up.
-It’s good to shop and ask around though, especially if the school you are thinking about joining requires a long commitment from you ie. Signing a contract.
+When you qualify, the most obvious thing to do is join the school you were training with.
+If it’s a large establishment, they have possibly already warmed you up.
+It’s good to shop and ask around though, especially if the school you are thinking about joining requires a long commitment from you i.e. signing a contract.